firebase/functions-samples/fulltext-search-firestore/README.md

 # Full Text search via Algolia

-This template shows how to enable full text search on Cloud Firestore documents by using an [Algolia](https://algolia.com) hosted search service.
+This template shows how to enable full text search on Firestore documents by using an [Algolia](https://algolia.com) hosted search service.

 ## Functions Code